Lomi

 Lomi or pancit lomi (Hokkien ló͘-mī / pán-si̍t ló͘-mī (滷麵 / 扁食滷麵)) is a Filipino dish made with a variety of thick fresh egg noodles of about a quarter of an inch in diameter, soaked in lye water to give it more texture.
 Because of its popularity at least in the eastern part of Batangas, there are as many styles of cooking lomi as there are eateries, panciterias or restaurants offering the dish.
 Variations in recipes and quality are therefore very common.

 Recipe

-Small portions of meat (usually pork, sometimes chicken) and pork liver, are thinly sliced then sauteed with garlic and shallots.
-It is then cooked until tender.
-Next, salt, finely ground black pepper and other seasonings are added at this point.
-Then soup stock is added to prepare the broth.
-Next the lomi noodle and chopped cabbage is added.
-While waiting for the noodles to cook, a mixture of cornstarch flour blended with a small amount of water is added to thicken the soup.
-Finally, just before the whole mixture is transferred to individual bowls, a beaten egg is added as the cook continuously stirs to complete the basic dish.
+Small portions of meat (usually pork, sometimes chicken) and pork liver are thinly sliced, then sauteed with garlic and shallots.
+It is cooked until tender before adding salt, finely ground black pepper and other seasonings.
+To prepare the broth, soup stock is added, followed by lomi noodles and chopped cabbage.
+To thicken the soup, a slurry of cornstarch and water is added.
+Finally, before the whole mixture is transferred to individual bowls, a beaten egg is added while the dish is being stirred continuously.
 Toppings include slices of kikiam (que-kiam), fish balls, sliced chives, cooked shrimp, and some meatballs.
 Sometimes stir-fried ground meat (pork or chicken), as well as coarsely ground garlic roasted to golden brown are also used.

 Lomi is typically cooked using a deep wok on a LPG gas stove.
-About 9–10 minutes is the cooking time for a single serving of lomi.
+It takes about 9–10 minutes to cook a single serving.